n8ebel/Slides/conferences/chicagoroboto18/v2_tips_from_the_time_machine.md

 ___

 # Finding Your First Job
+- Don't disqualify yourself
+- Experience comes in many forms
+- Highlight what you have

+^ dont disqualify

+^ requirements are flexible

+^ show yourself a little compassion

+^ don't discount your experience

+^ have the courage to show exactly who you are and why you are a great fit

+___

+# Finding Your First Job
 - Honestly evaluate companies and whether they serve in reaching those goals
 - Know why you are interviewing at a company
 - *Something beyond "it's a job" is preferable*